Sunday, December 21, 2014

 Particularly note the contrast of the above reference in Revelation with Dan 12:4 “But you, Daniel, shut up the words and seal the book, until the time of the end…” The events of that particular vision given to Daniel were far away yet, therefore Daniel was told to seal it up.
 This is important considering both Dispensationalists and Preterists alike believe Daniel and Revelation are dealing with the same events.
 However, the instructions given to Daniel are the opposite of those given to John in The Revelation time-wise but virtually identical subject-wise.
 John was told near the very end of the book not to seal it up “for the time is near” i.e. get the word out.
 Something important is about to happen!
 The chorus of that famous Temptations song of the 70’s “Get ready, cause here I come…” would be an appropriate contemporary example of what Revelation is saying.
 If Revelation was addressing a distant future event like Daniel it only makes sense it would also use the same time language as that of Daniel i.e. seal up the words until the end...

-John also stresses the benefits of reading the book now when he said in Rev 1:3 Blessed is the one who reads aloud the words of this prophecy, and blessed are those who hear, and who keep what is written in it, for the time is near.”
+John also stresses the benefits of reading the book now when he said in Rev 1:3 Blessed is the one who reads aloud the words of this prophecy, and blessed are those who hear, and who keep what is written in it, for the time is near.
 Why are they blessed?
 The verse clearly states the time for the events covered was near.
-Therefore heeding what was written would give them advanced warning and therefore the opportunity to prepare, to not be surprised at what was coming and act accordingly before these events happen.
+Therefore heeding what was written would give them advanced warning and therefore the opportunity to prepare and not be caught off guard at what was coming, and to act accordingly before these events happen.
 To be forewarned of coming destruction would indeed be a blessing.
 This fits with the warnings and promises Christ also gave in Mat 24:4, 6, and 13,16,25,44

 So do these “soon” and “near” references prove an early date.
 They don’t directly but if the coming event referred to in the book is the wrapping up of the Old Covenant via the coming judgment of the unfaithful bride/harlot i.e. Israel and the beginning of the New Covenant and marriage to the new faithful bride, the church, the best historical event around John’s life that fits is the destruction of Jerusalem in 70AD.

 10. In Rev 11:1 the temple is mentioned, however, it was destroyed in 70AD and no longer around in the ’90s.
 If the book was written after the temple was destroyed why this reference to it as if it still stood.
 I realize some say this is referring to a future temple that will someday be rebuilt but in light of everything else, it simply doesn’t need to be in the future.
-Its also worth pointing out Christ made the need for the OT sacrificial system null and void.
+It is also worth pointing out Christ made the need for the OT sacrificial system null and void.
 The tearing of the curtain at Christ's death, between the holy of holies and the rest of the temple, was the symbolic gesture of this.
-The book of Hebrews bears out the OT system was no longer needed.
+The book of Hebrews bears out that the OT system was no longer needed because Christ fulfilled what that system was pointing to i.e. the coming of the perfect Lamb of God that takes away the sin of the world.

 11. Reference to the birth of Christ in Rev 12 and all events in that chapter occurred around or near that time of birth and not in the far-off future.